What You’ll Learn 🧩

 21}

-We have now successfully mounted an output channel to Dewesoft, set its axis values, and updated the Output channel to support outputting vector values from the Input channel.
-All there is left to do is to actually output vector values to the Output channel.
+At this point, we have successfully mounted the output channel in Dewesoft, configured its axis values, and updated it to support vector outputs derived from the Input channel.
+The final task is to actually output vector values to the Output channel.

 method.
-For precautionary reasons, we also check if the Input channel or Criteria Channel is nullptr, otherwise, the Input channel could be uninitialized when new setup was created.
-To insert data to the Output channel we will use the method AddAsyncData(...)
+For safety, we include a check to ensure the Input channel or Criteria channel is not nullptr, which could occur if the input was not initialized when a new setup was created.
+To insert data into the Output channel, we will use the AddAsyncData(...)

-which allows insertion of a vector to the Output channel.
+method, which allows inserting a vector directly into the channel.

 1STDMETHODIMP DewesoftBridge::onGetData()